pk-codebox-evo/webmaker-suite/README.md

 1. Microsoft Visual Studio C++ 2010 Express, http://go.microsoft.com/?linkid=9709949
 2. For Windows 7 x64 (which obviously you're on), the Windows 7 64-bit SDK, http://www.microsoft.com/en-us/download/details.aspx?id=8279

-(Without this VC++ stack, node-gyp will crash the `npm install` process when it gets to `sqlite3` and tries to build it without having access to the windows C++ compiler and header files.
+(Without this VC++ stack, the `node-gyp` compiler will crash the `npm install` process when it gets to `sqlite3` and tries to build it without having access to the windows C++ compiler and header files.
 Since several apps rely on sqlite3 for localhost work, you need these).

 Also, if you're on windows, MongoDB and Elastic Search require manual installation, which means putting them in their own folders and extending your PATH: